pepper-craft/geo-calculation-toolkit-api-docs/detail/destination-coordinate-after-moving-a-certain-distance-in-a-given-bearing.md

 ![destination-coordinate-after-moving-a-certain-distance-in-a-given-bearing](./img/destination-coordinate-after-moving-a-certain-distance-in-a-given-bearing.png)

-This image shows how the API calculates a destination coordinate based on a specified starting point, distance, and bearing.
+This image illustrates how the API computes a new coordinate by moving a set distance from a point in a given directional bearing.

-- Point A represents the starting coordinate.
+- A starting coordinate (point A) defines the origin
-- The dotted arc labeled “bearing” indicates the angular direction measured clockwise from true north.
+- A bearing (angle from true north) specifies the movement direction
-- The solid arrow line shows the movement from point A along that bearing for the specified distance.
+- A distance value indicates how far to move from the origin
-- Point C is the resulting coordinate — the geographic position reached after applying the movement.
+- The resulting destination (point C) lies along the specified bearing and distance

-The API returns the resulting coordinate calculated using the given bearing and distance from the input point.
+The API returns the coordinate (point C) obtained by moving from the starting point in the provided bearing by the given distance.

 ---